Your recovery works offline — no servers, no vendor lock-in.

 Single backup: Standard (one file or QR).
 Redundancy or family: SSS.
 Choose what fits your storage and recovery plan.

-Get launch updates Back to Home
+Get launch updates Pricing Back to Home